 what is hazard in digital electronics | Types of hazards in digital electronics

-In this lecture we are going to learn about what is Hazard in digital electronics, various types of Hazard in digital electronics, How hazard is introduced in digital electronics, and how hazards can be eliminated from digital circuits.
+In this lecture we are going to learn about what is Hazard in digital electronics, various types of hazards in digital electronics, How hazard is introduced in digital electronics, and how hazards can be eliminated from digital circuits.
 So let’s discuss each topic one by one in a detailed manner.

 <———- Most Important ———->